moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 - Run `helm` against the development environment namespace.

 The production workflow behaves in the exact same way, containing the same steps, but will be triggered when a Pull Request is _merged_ into `main`, and will deploy to the production namespace instead

-##### Pre-migration urgent redeployment

-If you have an existing app that requires urgent redeployment, please [submit a request via GitHub issues](https://github.com/moj-analytical-services/analytical-platform-applications/issues/new?assignees=EO510%2C+YvanMOJdigital&labels=redeploy&template=redeploy-app-request.md&title=%5BREDEPLOY%5D).
-We normally redeploy apps each Wednesday, where we have recevied a request by the Friday before.

 ## Managing published apps